A late confirmation statement can cause various problems for a limited company.

-In this blog, we provide advice and support on filing a confirmation statement, how to avoid filing late, and we also consider the negative consequences of failing to comply with the filing obligations.
+A late confirmation statement can cause various problems for a limited company.
+In this blog post, we provide advice and guidance on filing a confirmation statement, how to avoid filing late, and the negative consequences of failing to comply with this annual filing requirement.

 What is a confirmation statement?